Corset controversy: Media

 In the United Kingdom, publications in which the controversy raged included The Times, The Lancet, Queen, The Scotsman, Ladies Treasury, The Englishwomen's Domestic Magazine, and All the Year Round.
 In the United States, the Chicago Tribune commented that English journalists discussed both sides of the controversy "with very great fervor and very little common sense," though it published its own contributions.
 Other American newspapers and periodicals also participated, including The New York Times, The Washington Post, The Boston Globe, the Hartford Daily Courant, the North American Review, and The Saint Paul Daily Globe.
 Other parts of the English-speaking world joined from time to time, reprinting articles from England and America, as well as contributing their own.
 Even provincial newspapers such as the Amador Ledger of California, the Hobart Town Courier, the Otago Witness, and the Timaru Herald of New Zealand had their say.

 This eruption of published discourse on this topic was a break from propriety norms at the time; particularly noted was the series of "corset correspondence" in The Englishwomen's Domestic Magazine, which ran from 1867 to 1874.
 This volume of correspondence has become influential in later perception of the practice of tightlacing, and corset usage in general, although doubt has been cast on the veracity of the letters, which were submitted anonymously.
-In this series of letters, a number of extreme tightlacing practices were described in salacious detail, including use of corsetry as punishment, resulting in waist sizes as low as 13 inches.
+In this series of letters, a number of extreme tightlacing practices were described in salacious detail, including use of corsetry as punishment and of a sadomasochistic nature, resulting in waist sizes as low as 13 inches.